Paradox--/UsefulUnrealProjectPlugins/README.md

 #### Projectile Manager
 ![alt text](https://github.com/Paradox--/UsefulUnrealProjectPlugins/blob/master/ProjectileManager/Resources/Icon128.png "Projectile Manager Logo")

-*A plugin meant to manage a single player games projectiles.
-Allocated a desired number of projectiles at begin play.
+*A plugin meant to manage a single player games projectile management.
+Allocate a desired number of projectiles at begin play.
 Users can access the managed pool via a blueprint library or via static function calls.
 There are both blueprints and c++ examples included.
 Current Version: 1.0